 The teenage years are the pinnacle for physical dexterity and mental acuteness, at the same time the brain is not fully formed and teens are lacking emotional maturity.
 Underage drinking is highly dangerous during this formative period and the best help a parent can give is to do everything possible to hold off what might be the inevitable.

-If you know a young adult struggling with alcohol or drug addiction call 1.888.357.7577 now.
+If you know a young adult struggling with alcohol or drug addiction call (888) 357-7577 now.
 The appropriate recovery community supplies a supportive sober living environment and will successfully treat many behavioral and mental health issues coupled with addiction.
 Reliable and knowledgeable staff will get back to you shortly.
+If you would like to contact us through email, click here.